danielespo/Altium_Test/README.md

 # Altium Portfolio
-Portfolio of personal learning Altium projects to showcase PCB/Schematics competence
+Portfolio of personal Altium projects to showcase Computer Engineering and Hardware Design competence.
+Work in progress.